folio-org/mod-source-record-manager/RuleProcessorApi.md

     }
   ]
 ```
-This rule takes only "a" and "b" sub-fields and calls normalization functions for each sub-field.
+The RuleProcessor triggers the rule above only for each allowed subfield ("a" and "b"), that causes a call for normalization functions ("capitalize" and "trim").
+Subfield "6" is not allowed, the RuleProcessor just skips calling normalization functions for "6" subfield.
 The result is concatenated in one string and written to the Instance "edition" field.
 An outcome Instance looks like this in Json:
 ```json
 Instance:
 {
   "edition": "Fifth ed.
 Editor in chief Lord Mackay of Clashfern."
 }
 ```

 #### Mapping for complex fields
-What if the target Instance field is not simple String, but List of complex objects with several fields in ?
-This happends usually if record field is a **Data field**.
-We can write rule to map record as below:
+Sometimes you can encounter Instance fields with sub-fields, for example, Electronic access (sub-fields: linked text, public note, uri), Contributors (name, type, primary), Publication (place, publisher, date of publication).
+To map "264" record into the "place of publication" we have to use period-delimited syntax: `"target": "publication.place"`.
+Period serves a sub-field delimiter to reach a "place" sub-field of the "publication" field.
+ We can write the mapping rules for the Publication field as shown below:
  ```json
 MARC Record: "264":{"subfields":[{"a":"Chicago, Illinois :"}, {"b":"The HistoryMakers,"}, {"c":"[2016]"}], "ind1":" ", "ind2":"1"}
 ```